mah0001/metadata-editor-docs-v2/translators.md

 To translate templates:

 1. Open the *Template Manager* (see the section on *Designing Templates*).
-2. Duplicate the template you want to translate.
+2. `Duplicate` the template you want to translate, and edit the description of the copy (including the name and language information).
 3. Translate all labels, instructions, and controlled vocabularies.
-4. Set the translated template as the default for your language.
+4. Set a translated template as the default for your language.

 By translating both the UI and the templates, you ensure a seamless experience for users across different languages.